 Inventive Requested: The only units provided at the ground floor are live/work units.
 These are two story units with the living areas located on the upper floor; and work space located at the ground floor.
-As such an inventive to deviate from this standard has been requested for cost reductions to allow the provision of affordable units, however, the building is complying with the spirit of this standard.
+As such an incentive to deviate from this standard has been requested, which will allow the Applicant to realize cost reductions to allow the provision of affordable units; nonetheless, the building is complying with the spirit of this standard.